barinali/static-blog/content/2015-08-03-converting-angular-js-app-from-require-js-to-webpack.md

 +++
-author: Monica
+author = Monica
-comments: true
+comments = true
-date: 2015-08-03 18:29:56+00:00
+date = 2015-08-03 18:29:56+00:00
-layout: post
+layout = post
-slug: converting-angular-js-app-from-require-js-to-webpack
+slug = converting-angular-js-app-from-require-js-to-webpack
-title: Converting an Angular.js app from Require.js to Webpack
+title = Converting an Angular.js app from Require.js to Webpack wordpress_id = 433
-wordpress_id: 433
 +++

 I've recently converted my webapp at work from Require.js to webpack, and although the initial setup was a little tricky, it clearly offers numerous benefits to make the switch when it comes to performance, loading times, and development workflow.
 In this post, I will only cover a basic switch from Require.js to Webpack.
 In a following post, I'll go into lazy-loading with webpack and ui-router.